physimals/svb/doc/theory.rst

-One form of variational Bayes uses the calculus of variations to derive a set of update equations for the model and noise parameters which can then be iterated until convergence.
+One form of variational Bayes uses the calculus of variations to derive a set of update equations for the model and noise parameters which can then be iterated until convergence [1]_.
 However this method requires particular choices of the prior and posterior distributions, and the noise model, and thus lacks flexibility.
 Any change to these distributions requires the update equations to be re-derived.